Challenges That Mobile App Startups Face After App Launch

 When, in reality, there is a very thin but prominent line of difference between scalability and growth.
 While, in case of growth, you know you have to incur expenses in order to reach the next level, scalability, in its idea itself, means that you will have to work on growing your business while the expenses are kept very low and constant.

-Now going by the mere definition of scalability, something that we must go through for it is one of the most important to be followed eventually tips after launching an app, there are some other issues that get stringed along.
+Now going by the mere definition of scalability, something that we must go through for it is one of the most important to be followed eventually tips after new app launch, there are some other issues that get stringed along.
 Issues like the timing of scalability and the scope of it.
 If you scale your business too soon or too late, you will face failure and if you scale at the right time in the wrong domain, you will face failure.

 The task revolving around finding an answer to how to market a startup app is not even half as glorious and a piece of cake as the many listicles on the various marketing platforms tell you.